 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student is required to create a thread in response to the provided prompt for each forum.
+The student is required to create a thread in response to the provided prompt.
 Each thread must be 250–300 words in length and demonstrate course-related knowledge.
 The student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words in length.
 The textbook must be the primary resource.
 (MLO: E)

-The student will write five 300-word essays, each in response to questions presented by the instructor.
+The student will write five 300-350-word essays, each in response to questions presented by the instructor.
 The student must use his/her textbook and assigned readings from each module as references; no other resources are required.
 Each essay will be submitted in a Word document and include citations and a reference page with current APA formatting.
 (CLO: A, B, C)

-For the Research Paper: Final Submission Assignment, the student will submit a 4–6-page research paper on the unique aerodynamic characteristics of his/her favorite aircraft.
+For the Research Paper: Final Submission Assignment, the student will submit a 1,000-1,500 word research paper on the unique aerodynamic characteristics of his/her favorite aircraft.
 The paper must adhere to current APA format.
 The length requirement does not include the title page or reference page.
 A minimum of 3 sources will be submitted in the Research Paper: Annotated Bibliography Assignment.
 An outline of the paper is also to be submitted in the Research Paper: Outline Assignment.
 Each each assignment will be submitted in a MS Word document (CLO: D)

 The student will take 4 quizzes in this course.
-Tests will be open-book/open-notes, and contain multiple-choice and true/false questions, covering information from the assigned textbook readings.
-Test are timed.
-If you exceed the allotted time limit, you may still finish the test, but your instructor will be alerted to your total completion time and your grade will be deducted 10% for every 10 minutes you exceed the allotted time limit.
+Quizzes will be open-book/open-notes, and contain multiple-choice and true/false questions, covering information from the assigned textbook readings.
+Tests are timed.
+(MLO: A, B)